davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/open-notebook.md

 ---

-# components of an open notebook
+# Components of an open notebook

 > - Depends on the project
 > - Depends on the aims behind your notebook